-If you suspect that a loved one is suffering from emotional abuse at the hands of a caretaker or in a nursing home, you need to contact an experienced elder abuse attorney.
-Since 2002, Long Beach attorney Travis Siegel of Siegel Law has been on a crusade to fight for the rights of seniors who are not treated with the dignity they deserve.
-Call today for a free consultation at 562-645-4145.
+If you suspect that a loved one is suffering from emotional abuse at the hands of a caretaker or in a nursing home, you need to contact an experienced Orange County emotional elder abuse lawyer immediately.
+Since 2002, Travis Siegel of Siegel Law has been on a crusade to fight for the rights of seniors who are not treated with the dignity they deserve.
+Call today for a free consultation at (562) 645-4145 or schedule one online.

 Verbal emotional abuse may include: